 Here you can find information about our upcoming performances.
 Follow us on Facebook and Twitter to be the first to know when we announce our next concerts!

 You can purchase tickets directly through our website here.

-Tuesday 27th February 2018, 8pm - The Deanery, Christ Church, Oxford
+Tuesday 23rd October 2018, 8pm - Christ Church Cathedral, Oxford

 Throughout history, the Song of Songs has been a divisive text in liturgical contexts.
 With its passionate, often erotic symbolism, it has been construed as a metaphor for earthly love, for the love of Christ for the world, for the relationship of the church to God, and so on.

 One of its most prominent images is that of the bride being led into a loving paradise.
 For nuns, whose veiling ceremonies were intimately connecte with the ideas of a "spiritual marriage" to both the church and Christ, this book and its related paraphrases were a wellspring of inspiration to those composers who lived and worked in convents.